tguyet/medtrajectory_datagen/README.md

 This work is currently under review to the AIME conference.
-The results of some more experiments can be found in the following notebook (accessible directly within the GitLab visualisation: [/Generator/PostGenerationAnalysis_Bretagne.ipynb] ).
+The results of some more experiments can be found in the following notebook (accessible directly within the online GitLab visualisation: [notebook](/Generator/PostGenerationAnalysis_Bretagne.ipynb) ).

 # How to generate your own database